 THIS DATE IN HISTORY: Oct.
 11

-1984: Mario Lemieux wastes no time announcing his arrival in the NHL, scoring a goal in his debut.
+1984: Mario Lemieux wastes no time announcing his arrival in the NHL, scoring a goal on his first shot, on his first shift, in his NHL debut with the Pittsburgh Penguins.

-Lemieux, the No. 1 pick in the 1984 NHL Draft, also assists on the second of Warren Young's two goals, but the Penguins fail to hold leads of 2-0 and 3-1, losing 4-3 at Boston Garden.
+Lemieux pokes the puck past All-Star defenseman Ray Bourque of the Boston Bruins, races in on a breakaway and beats goaltender Pete Peeters 2:59 into the game.
+The No. 1 pick in the 1984 NHL Draft also assists on the second of Warren Young's two goals, but the Penguins fail to hold leads of 2-0 and 3-1, losing 4-3 at Boston Garden.
 Bourque scores the winning goal with 5:32 remaining in the third period.

 1924: The Bruins and Montreal Maroons are granted NHL franchises for $15,000 each.
 The Bruins, who become the first U.S. team to join the League, name Art Ross as their general manager.